 The gold standard is the provision of fixed appliances, or “train tracks”.

 Currently , the most effective treatment is a system called the Damon System.
 In many cases, removing teeth to make space to straighten crowded teeth is not required.
 Clear braces are available and are fine for mildly crowded teeth.
 Damon is up to two and a half times faster than any other technique.
 That means that it is quite possible to straighten difficult cases in 12-16 months, and milder problems can take one year or less.
-Fast Braces/6 Month Braces in most cases leave teeth in a worse position than having no treatment at all.
+While there are providers who promote so called fast orthodontic treatment, or orthodontic treatment within a certain amount of months, in many cases , results are poor.

 There are other devices used in orthodontics that do not involve train tracks.
 These devices are called Functional Appliances.
 People with teeth that appear to stick out/buck have a problem with the lower jaw, which is set back into the face.
 The lower jaw can be made to come forward .
 One device that is well known here is Clarke’s Twin Block.
 I received training from Dr Clarke himself in the early 1990’s